bridgecrew-perf6/ansible-role-haproxy/README.md

 Mischa ter Smitten (based on work of [FloeDesignTechnologies](https://github.com/FloeDesignTechnologies))

-Forked by Elukerio in June 2020
+Forked by Elukerio in June 2020.
+Modified by Pierre Coimbra